Marie-Garde/Marie-Garde/README.md

     Graduated at the end of 2017 as agronomist, I worked 2 years as a trade.
 Currently I'm starting my retraining in an environment that is important to me : digital, as a web developer.
-    I took a course at WildcodeSchool during 5 months on ReactJs and NodeJs technologies, before joining IBM Lille as an inter on Angular and NodeJs technologies.
+    I took a course at WildcodeSchool during 5 months on ReactJs and NodeJs technologies, before joining IBM Lille as an intern on Angular and NodeJs technologies.

-    The training gravitated mainly on the JavaScript stack, notably ReactJS for the front-end side and NodeJS with Express for the backend with the use of MySQL, and I'm currently training on Angular.
+    I worked on VueJs, Angular, NodeJs and NestJs and continue practicing React in my personal projects.
+    I wish to specialize in front-end development and develop cross-functional skills such as accessibility and UI/UX.

 Technologies